Updated March 3rd, 2025

 - Can I send MMS messages in any country?
 Currently, MMS is supported by all numbers in the United States, but it’s less common in other countries.
 If you’re sending an MMS outside of the U.S., it’s best to use a link to your file.

 - Does it cost more to send an MMS?
-Yes, since MMS requires more work to encode and deliver a message, the associated cost is higher than SMS messages.
+Yes, MMS requires more work to encode and deliver a message, so the associated cost is higher than SMS messages.

 MMS vs SMS: A Side-By-Side Comparison

-Even though the below image is based on an iPhone screen, when comparing SMS vs MMS, Android, iPhone, and other smartphones follow the same pattern.
+The below image is based on an iPhone screen, but when comparing SMS vs MMS, Android, iPhone, and other smartphones follow the same pattern.

 Pros and Cons of SMS vs MMS

-While both SMS and MMS are excellent ways to engage your customers, there are advantages and disadvantages to each method of communication.
-In some cases, one may be better or more effective than another depending on the use case or your intended result.
+There are advantages and disadvantages to SMS and MMS.
+One may be better or more effective than another depending on the use case or your intended result.
+Keep reading to understand when you should send an SMS vs MMS.

 - SMS messages are short and sweet.
 Because of the 160 character limit, they don’t require a lot of time or energy.